open-estuary/estuary/doc/Deploy_Manual.4D02.md

    Enable both DHCP and TFTP services on one of your host machines according to [Setup_PXE_Env_on_Host.md](https://github.com/open-estuary/estuary/blob/master/doc/Setup_PXE_Env_on_Host.4All.md).

-2. Reboot and press anykey except "enter" to enter UEFI Boot Menu
+2. Reboot and press anykey except "enter" to enter UEFI main Menu

-3. Select boot option "Boot Manager"->"EFI Network" boot option and press "Enter".
+3. Select "Boot Manager"->"EFI Network" and press "Enter".

 4. After several seconds, D02 will boot by PXE automatically.